tramgup/sec_edgar_eps_parser/README.md

 - EPS values over 100 or suspicious round values are penalized in confidence scoring.
 - The LLM is only triggered when traditional parsing yields low confidence.
     - Only information that is believed to be relevant is fed into the LLM, in order to minimize token use.
+- Use these values at your own risk.
+From my own personal experience, this system is accurate more than 95% of the time.
+Feel free to edit the parser file to fit your own personal needs.